Frédéric Bazille: Personal life

 Bazille never married, claiming it was because of “an early heartbreak with a woman.”
 He developed intimate friendships with men, such as Edmond Maître, but was also melancholic and claimed to “hav[e] constant migraines while he was painting his nude men.”
 This and the homoeroticism of his paintings led to modern suggestions that Bazille may have been gay and conflicted about his sexuality.

+In popular culture

+Scholars have said that Bazille was the model for "the engaging figure of Félicien d'Hautecœur" in Émile Zola's novel Le Réve.Zola took him as the model for Félicien d'Hautecœur in his fairy tale Le Rêve, and the portrait the novelist paints of his hero seems a true likeness of the images of Bazille that have come down to us: "He resembled a magnificent Jesus, with his curly hair, his light beard, his straight—albeit slightly prominent—nose, and his dark eyes, filled with a haughty gentleness."